rshkabari/Face-Recognition/README.md

 Project Link: https://github.com/rshkabari/Face-Recognition

 ## License
 This project is not currently under any specific open-source license.
-If you decide to add a license, update this section to link to the LICENSE file in the repository.